someonpandas/characterAI/README.md

 ```
 python3 onnx_export.py --model=models/chinese_character_inverted
 ```
-   If you run into issues while exporting your model to ONNX, open a docker container and do he same thing.
+   If you run into issues while exporting your model to ONNX, open a docker container and do the same thing.
 Command to open the docker container:

 ```
 ./docker/run.sh